 Wilderness Area Expansion Includes King Mountain

-This Notice was sent to USHPA Members.
+This Notice was sent to USHPA Members, and other soaring pilots.

 The Salmon-Challis National Forest in Idaho, which includes the King Mountain flying site, is revising its forest management plan.
 The new plan will recommend that certain areas be designated as wilderness and will guide resource management for the next 15 years.

 King Mountain, a H4/P4 site, is located within the wilderness evaluation area.
 If the mountain were to be designated as a wilderness area, roads to launch would be closed and launching would be prohibited, likely ending pilots’ access to the site.

 We ask that as many members as possible submit a comment to the Forest Service emphasizing the value of King Mountain as a flying site for hang gliders and paragliders.
 This includes road access to King Mountain launch and the airspace above the surrounding areas, including the Lost River and the Lemhi Range.

 Now that the comment period has been extended please submit a comment.
 Add your comment to the 796 comments already posted as of 3-3-2019.

 You can read posted comments here:

 Submit a comment: